 2. Memory for a good game of peek-a-boo!

 The game “Peek-a-Boo” wouldn’t be possible without this idea of object permanence!
 A baby laughs and squeals when Daddy’s face reappears from behind his hands, because she’s beginning to realize that he’s still there, even when he’s out of sight.
 Babies who’ve mastered “Peek-a-Boo” have probably caught onto the idea of object permanence.

 A baby’s increased memory skills also lead to anticipation.
 For instance, when you put on your jacket, your baby probably knows it’s time to go “bye-bye”!
 Open the refrigerator and your baby may expect to be fed.
 By about nine-months, babies begin to pick up and “remember” these cues that lead to anticipation.

-4. Memory for a sense of humour
+4. Memory for a sense of humor

-Because your baby is starting to anticipate, she now notices when things don’t happen as expected – voila, a sense of humour is born!
+Because your baby is starting to anticipate, she now notices when things don’t happen as expected – voila, a sense of humor is born!
 Your baby may break into giggles if you put a mitten on the ear, or a cap on the foot.
 She anticipates the “normal” way and laughs when things are thrown out of whack – something not possible when she wasn’t able to anticipate.